 What's this app for?

-This interactive application focuses on Action 2 (Allocation of the Recreational quota among states) and allows you to explore alternatives methods to allocate the recreational quota among the five Gulf states.
+This interactive application focuses on Action 2 (Allocation of the recreational quota among states) and allows you to explore alternative methods to allocate the recreational quota among the five Gulf states.
 Allocations are often based on historical landings over a representative time series.
-You can explore various time series (Alternative 2 ) as well the effect of excluding particular years that may not be appropriate (Alternative 3).
+You can explore various time series (Alternative 2 ) as well as the effect of excluding particular years that may not be appropriate (Alternative 3).
 Alternative 4 uses the ten years of highest landings for each state from 1986 through 2015.
 Alternative 5 considers information about the spatial distribution of red snapper and fishing effort to determine an allocation.
 You can submit comments about this proposed amendment here: submit comment.

 Alternative 2 provides eight options to apportion the recreational sector ACL based on the average proportion of historical landings for various time series that end in 2015.
-The tables below provide the resulting percentages from apportioning the private angling (57.7%) and for hire (42.3%) components of the ACL by state.
-For the private angling sector, the sum of the state private angling ACLs for each alternative totals 100% of the private angling ACL.
-The federal for-hire component, with 42.3% of the recreational sector ACL, would remain under federal management but the allocation percentages are provided for reference.
+The tables below provide the resulting percentages from apportioning the private angling (57.7%) and for-hire (42.3%) components of the ACL by state.
+For the private angling component, the sum of the state private angling ACLs for each alternative totals 100% of the private angling ACL.
+The federal for-hire component is assigned the remaining42.3% of the recreational sector ACL.
+Depending on the alternative selected in the previous action, the federal for-hire component may remain under federal management.
+The allocation percentages would be applicable if the Council decides to include the for-hire component in state management.

-Apply sector allocation to state percentages
+Apply component allocation to state percentages

 No Yes